These sustainable camping essentials are easy on the planet, and make any nature outing more enjoyable!

 But sadly, most tents are made from pretty un-eco-friendly materials like nylon.

-Another fundamental item for your rest is the proper sleeping bag.
-It should be cozy, light, and of course, eco-friendly.
+Another of our sustainable camping essentials is, of course, a proper sleeping bag.
+It should be cosy, light, and of course, eco-friendly.

 What kind of a camping would it be without s’mores and marshmallows roasting under the stars?
-That’s just part of the charm of the entire experience, right?
 But sometimes, it’s not as easy to get a fire going as you’d think!
 And even when you can get one blazing away, you need to be wary of starting forest fires from the embers that remain.

 In fact, before you set out on your trip, you should check with the NPS or FS for fire bans and current regulations.
 Where fires are permitted, be sure to only use existing and designated fire rings.
 Remember: making a bonfire may not be necessary and has the potential for disaster.